sebtaras/Vesa/README.md

 # Vesa
-budgeting app for phone
+A budgeting app for phone.
+That's it
-that's it